ChartIQ/chartiq-react-app/react-components/PUBLISHING.md

 1. Run npm ci to install node_modules
 1. Rebuild components for production with `npm run build:prod` from components package.json
 1. Using copy of the ChartIQ license with with all plugins comment in plugin components and build chartiq-react-app to test.
+1. Manually import and smoke test each component to make sure that they load correctly.

 ## Publishing